ipfabric/docs/docs/platform_first_steps/00-quick_start.md

     Importing the OVA will use the base requirements of 4 CPUs, 16 GB RAM, and 90 GB HDD.

-## First Time Boot Wizard
+## First Boot Wizard

-The Boot Wizard needs to be completed during the IP Fabric virtual machine's initial deployment.
-The Boot Wizard introduces the configuration of basic network parameters, including IP address, DNS, or Proxy settings.
+The First Boot Wizard needs to be completed during the IP Fabric virtual machine's initial deployment.
+The First Boot Wizard introduces the configuration of basic network parameters, including IP address, DNS, or proxy settings.

 Follow the instructions in [First Boot Wizard](02-boot_wizard.md).